List of The Young and the Restless characters introduced in 2010: Vance Abrams

-Vance Abrams first appeared on July 12, 2010, initially played by John Sloman, days later the role was recast with Eric Roberts, brother of renowned actress Julia Roberts and father of teen star Emma Roberts.
+Vance Abrams first appeared on July 12, 2010, played by John Sloman.
+Days later, the role was recast with Eric Roberts, brother of renowned actress Julia Roberts and father of teen star Emma Roberts.
 Roberts remained in the role from July 23, 2010, until April 11, 2011, and hasn't been seen since.
 Casting was announced on June 17, 2010, by TV Guide among other sources.
 Before appearing, his storyline was revealed to involve the scandalous and scheming Adam Wilson (Michael Muhney), who escaped from prison and then faked his own death –– and Vance would represent him in court.
 His character's appearance was initially to span just over August.

 In 2010, Adam Newman and his new wife, Skye hired Vance due to charges (from his own family) that Adam was facing.
 Vance committed himself viciously to the case.
 Vance suggested that they expose Sharon Newman (Adam's true love at the time), however Adam refused to.
 Adam ended up winning in court.

 Since the Adam Newman case, Vance turned his attention to the young Abby Newman, who was being pressured by her uncle, Jack Abbott, to file a lawsuit against her father, Victor, for mishandling her trust fund.
 Vance offered his services to a reluctant Abby, but she ultimately agreed.
 Later on, Abby's sister, Victoria Newman Abbott joined the lawsuit and seemingly hijacked the case away from Abby.
 Regardless, Vance sparred off with Victor's longtime attorney, Michael Baldwin, regarding the operations of Newman Enterprises and the trust funds of Victoria and Abby.

 Adam Newman ended up testifying for Victor in his trial to suggest while he was CEO of Newman Enterprises, he forged trust documents.
 Thus, Victor had no idea of what was real or not.
 However, Neil Winters disproved Adam's testimony, and each of the three Newman children won $500 million each.
 Nicholas Newman joined his sisters in their lawsuit against their father upon finding out that Victor was lying about his involvement with Skye Newman.